richardhenyash/artofnht/README.md

 * [Colour Scheme](#colours) - the colour scheme was changed mid-way through the development as described in the [Colours](#colours) section.
 The original colour theme is on the [master](https://github.com/richardhenyash/artofnht/tree/master) branch in the [GitHub](https://github.com/) repository.
 A new [darktheme](https://github.com/richardhenyash/artofnht/tree/darktheme) branch was created for the dark theme option and developed into the final website.
-This is set as the source for [GitHub](https://github.com/) pages.
+This is set as the source for [GitHub Pages](https://pages.github.com/).
 * [Gallery](gallery.html) carousel controls - the controls were initially located at the bottom of the images within the image panels, but were moved underneath the carousel elements as the developer felt this provided a better user experience.
 See [Gallery Testing Screen Prints](./assets/testing/gallery-page) and example below: